-Anyone can nominate a place with heritage values for the National or Commonwealth Heritage Lists, providing they meet the criteria.
+Anyone can nominate a place with heritage values for the National or Commonwealth Heritage Lists.

-The Environment Minister must call for nominations to the National Heritage List annually.
+The Minister for the Environment must call for nominations to the National Heritage List annually.

 The nomination and assessment process is open and consultative.

 Places on the National Heritage List have heritage values that are of outstanding value to the nation.
-Once listed, the national heritage values of the place are protected by the Environment Protection and Biodiversity Conservation Act 1999.
+Once listed, the national heritage values of the place are protected by the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).